vintageplayer/uniswap-v3-subgraph-docs/docs/schemas/uniswapdaydata.md

 sidebar_position: 14
 ---

+Entities capturing the daily metrics for all of the Uniswap protocol.

+## Schema
 |Field|Type|derivedFrom|Description|
 |-|-|-|-|
 |id | ID! | | Timestamp rounded to current day by dividing by 86400 |